You know you need video, but having video isn’t going to do much for you if the right people aren’t seeing it.

 Keep reading or use the navigation links above to learn more.

-When you think of paid video distribution, Extended ArticlePaid Video Distribution: Why You Need It and How to Use ItYou survived your production cycle and created a spectacular video — now, what do you do with it?
-The answer, of course, is distribute… Read More you might think of TV commercials or otherwise expensive-to-create content, but video ads can be so much more than that.
+When you think of paid video distribution, Extended ArticlePaid Video Distribution: Why You Need It and How to Use ItYou got through your production cycle and created a spectacular video, but your video production process isn't quite over.
+What do you do with… Read More you might think of TV commercials or otherwise expensive-to-create content, but video ads can be so much more than that.
 From a sponsored post on Facebook to a search ad on Google Display Network, your options are almost unlimited when it comes to promoting your video content across the web.

 Can your video be successful without an investment in paid ads?